-This skill can be used in technical challenges where characters need to use a computer. (see: Rules-Tech Challenges)
+This skill can be used in technical challenges where characters need to use a computer.
+(See: Rules-Tech Challenges) Time scale Frantic.

 Electromagnetic Counter Measures (ECM) - ECMs reduce the ability of sensors to lock onto a target.

 The ECM skill can be spent to reduce the number of fractional successes the attacker gets with Artillery Operation by the number of fraction columns they pass with this skill.